akiradeveloper/norpc/book/src/message-passsing.md

 You can also read this documentation from Tokio.
 [https://tokio.rs/tokio/tutorial/channels](https://tokio.rs/tokio/tutorial/channels)

-## Message passing needs a lot of coding
+## Problem: Boilarplate

 Let's design your async application by message passing.
-In this case, you have to define the message types for request and response by hand and may have to write some logics that consumes messages from channel or send response to the sender using oneshot channel.
-From the Tokio documentation it would be like this
+In this case, you have to define your own message types for request and response by hand and may have to write some logics that consumes messages from channel or send response to the sender using oneshot channel.
+From the Tokio documentation this could be like this:

 ```rust
 use tokio::sync::oneshot;